asciphx/ThinkTs/README.md

 - Method override can be used to replace the curdp method generated automatically, so that there is no need to worry about whether there is redundancy in the routing
 - From the ES6 magic function generator generator, plus the whole asynchronous to further improve efficiency, so stable, extremely fast
 # [ThinkTs](http://www.91huanwei.com/)
-Thinkts refers to the implementation of [ThinkPHP + Nestjs + SpringBoot + FastAPI].
+Thinkts refers to the implementation of [ThinkPHP + Nestjs  + FastAPI].
 Of course, the purpose is also for product managers.
 The idea is that it is possible to achieve a small goal (project) every day…
 ## [Benchmarks](https://www.fastify.cn/benchmarks/)🚀
 ### With ThinkTs your controller look like this:
 ```typescript